NewsHounds

 The Obama administration did a real disservice to Muslims by blaming the Embassy attacks on people protesting the movie.
 I mean who would go and kill people over a movie they didn’t make?

-bemused commented 2012-09-20 04:51:05 -0400 · Flag
+Bemused commented 2012-09-20 04:51:05 -0400 · Flag

 Oooo, I love games!
 This is the foxyism, right?